-Eviction filings in Connecticut have been significantly below average since a state-wide eviction moratorium was instituted in April 2020.
-Eviction protections remained in effect through the remainder of the year, but have since expired on June 30, 2021.
+Eviction filings in Connecticut fell significantly below average when a state-wide eviction moratorium was instituted in April 2020.
+These eviction protections expired on June 30, 2021.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

-Eviction filings in Connecticut were close to historical average in January, February, and March of 2020.1 Filings fell sharply in April and have remained below normal levels since then.
+Eviction filings in Connecticut were slightly below average in January, February, and March of 2020.1 Filings dropped precipitously in April 2020.

 Connecticut is divided into eight counties.
 In each of those counties, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.1 2